-The concept of the race was to use a handicapping system, to race from Long Beach to an overnight stay in Santa Barbara, then to another overnight stay in Monterey, and then finish in San Francisco for a total distance of 460 miles - the longest powerboat race in the world.
+The concept of the race was to use a handicapping system, going from Long Beach to an overnight stay in Santa Barbara, then to another overnight stay in Monterey, and finishing in San Francisco for a total distance of 460 miles -- the longest powerboat race in the world.
 The winner would receive a trophy donated by Sir Thomas Lipton then-valued at $1,000.

-Callis agreed to be General Chairman of the Executive Committee and promoter of the race.
-Committee work would be handled by the Junior Chamber of Commerce of Los Angeles, the Monterey Chamber of Commerce, the Santa Barbara Yacht Club and the Associated Boating Industries of Northern California.
+Callis agreed to be general chairman of the executive committee and promoter of the race.
+Committee work would be handled by the Junior Chamber of Commerce of Los Angeles, Monterey Chamber of Commerce, Santa Barbara Yacht Club and Associated Boating Industries of Northern California.

-Callis initially offered the sponsorship of the race to the California Yacht Club; however, CYC declined on the basis that they would not have complete jurisdiction over the race.
-Callis then met with Charles Camp and Norman Able (all would become Commodores of LBYC), and a decision was made to run the race under auspices of a “Long Beach Yacht Club” which reportedly might have existed at some time but no longer did so.
+Callis initially offered the sponsorship of the race to the California Yacht Club; however, CYC declined on the basis that it would not have complete jurisdiction over the race.
+Callis then met with Charles Camp and Norman Able (all three would become commodores of LBYC), and a decision was made to run the race under the auspices of a “Long Beach Yacht Club,” which reportedly might have existed at some prior time but no longer did so.

-Despite problems with finding enough entries, the first race was run in April of 1929 by a Long Beach Yacht Club, the burgee for which was made by the wife of prominent Long Beach attorney Jonah Jones, Jr. and flown in the race.
-Winner was Arthur Macrate (LBYC Commodore in 1931) in his Zoa III.
+Despite problems with finding enough entries, the first race was run in April 1929 by a Long Beach Yacht Club, the burgee (flag) for which was made by the wife of prominent Long Beach attorney Jonah Jones, Jr. and flown in the race.
+The winner was Arthur Macrate (LBYC commodore in 1931) in his Zoa III.